myspotontheweb/terraform-layers-demo/README.md

 terraform login
 ```

+Notes:

+* You will need organisation "OWNER" role to create workspaces within a Terraform cloud organisation.

-### Create "bootstrap" namespace
+### Create "bootstrap" workspace

-Create a bootstrap workspace for the environment.
+Create a bootstrap workspace for the environment, via the Terraform Cloud UI

 * https://app.terraform.io/app/$ORG/workspaces/new